 Development & Land Use Change Process For: Zoning Changes, Planned Area Developments (PAD), PAD Amendments, Special Use Permits, Industrial Use Permits, Comprehensive Plan Amendments

 You have a choice for the first step of your Development & Land Use Change Process.
 If you are in the early stages of the process and are seeking staff consultation, you may schedule a Concept Review Meeting.
 Concept Review is an informal meeting with the staff from Planning, Public Works, Building Safety, Air Quality and Environmental Health.
 Concept Review is voluntary and is not required to submit a development application.
-Concept Reviews are held on the first and third Tuesday of every month ONLY and last 45 minutes.
+Concept Reviews are held on the second and fourth Tuesday of every month ONLY and last 45 minutes.

 If you are ready to apply, you will need to schedule a Pre-Application Meeting.
 Pre-Application is a more formal meeting with the staff from Planning, Public Works, Building Safety, Air Quality and Environmental Health.
 Your development application will not be accepted unless you have attended a Pre-Application Meeting.